shayaansultan/orbital_paisalah/README.md

 To run your Flutter app through an emulator using Visual Studio Code (VSCode), follow the steps below:

 1. Open your project in VSCode.
+(Install the Flutter extension if you haven't done so already)

 2. Open the terminal in VSCode by navigating to `View -> Terminal`.